 - Practice Being An Effective Speaker: Being a swing dance instructor is not just knowing how to dance.
 The way you hold yourself when you teach means a world of difference between someone who is perceived as “They know what they are doing.” versus “This person looks nervous and unsure of themselves”.
 This means when practicing speaking to a class you; project your voice so the whole group can hear, do not have distracting extraneous motion such as fiddling with hair/clothes, and make eye contact with students in your class.

 - Learn the Importance of Word Choice: How your phrase things to students in your class can mean the difference between them feeling encouraged and understanding what you are trying to convey or them feeling lost and frustrated.
 Often with beginner/introductory level classes I try to phrase everything positively and use social reasons for motivation.
 I can rattle on all day about the aesthetic and technique reasons why looking down is bad for ones dancing and leads in my class will continue looking down.
-However if I list the two points that it you don’t want your partner to get upset when you collide into objects (social acceptance/safety) and it may be interpreted the wrong way if you are in closed position and the follow has a low cut dress (social acceptance) all the sudden most of the leads in the class don’t even fathom the thought of looking down.
+However if I list the two points that it you don’t want your partner to get upset when you collide into objects and it reduces the chances they will want to dance with you in the future (social acceptance/safety) many leads in the class start looking around the room to take care of their partner.

 - Get Feedback From Individuals In Your Class/Other Experienced Dancers Or Instructors: Often when teaching classes people make mistakes not intentionally but out of inexperience or situations out of their hand such as a group of students walking in 15 minutes late.
 While there will always be that chance of unexpected variables, feedback from all sources will help you realize your strengths and weaknesses as an instructor and allow you to fine tune your lessons.